Family-Owned Bier Brewery Opens New Carmel Location

 “We are just about ready to launch Charcuterie and specialty desserts made with our biers around the first of March,” Jerry adds.
 “It is a relaxed atmosphere just like our original location.”

 The new Carmel Bier Brewery is more than twice the size of the original taproom off Binford.
 The Carmel taproom is 3,500 square feet with an additional roughly 800 square feet of kitchen and office space — plenty of space to accommodate staff, guests and families.

 The Carmel spot will also include a patio, which will be dog-friendly.

 Back on Oct.
 4, Bier partnered with JT Walker’s, a brewery in Illinois, to offer “Small-Town Hero” IPA in honor of Noblesville West Middle School teacher, Jason Seaman.
 The tapping party was a big success with profits from the beer sales going towards Seaman’s foundation.
+A second batch is being scheduled in the near future.
 The Connors are excited to bring that same kind of community focus to their new Carmel location.